 Open Ports, Protocols and Services Hardening

-System Hardening is the process of securing a system’s configuration and settings to reduce its vulnerability and possibility of being compromised.
+System Hardening is the process of securing a system’s configuration and settings to reduce its vulnerability and the possibility of being compromised.
 This can be done by reducing the attack surface and attack vectors which attackers continuously try to exploit for purpose of malicious activity.

 The entwined relationship between services, protocols and ports is important to understand – you can’t have one without the others.
-NNT delivers a unique solution that addresses Critical Control #9 in addition to many of the other critical controls.
+NNT delivers a unique solution that addresses CIS Control #9 in addition to many of the other critical controls.

 This guide will help the reader to understand:

-- Why the control of open ports, protocols and services is an essential cyber security control
+- Why the control of open ports, protocols and services is an essential cybersecurity control

 - Which open ports and protocols are viewed as safe for any network, and which are considered unsafe?